francksefu/capstone-react/README.md

 Give credit to everyone who inspired your codebase.

-All thanks to Nelson Sakwa on Behance, the author of the original design, as required by the Creative Commons License(https://creativecommons.org/licenses/by-nc/4.0/).
+All thanks to Nelson Sakwa on Behance, the author of the original design, as required by the [Creative Commons License](https://creativecommons.org/licenses/by-nc/4.0/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>